oleksii-shepel/actionstack-forms/projects/ngync/src/README.md

 ```

 <p align="justify">
 Behold, we now unveil a formidable forms meta-reducer that works tirelessly to synchronize the form state with the mighty NgRx store.
-The beloved logger meta-reducer we once cherished is no longer readily available.
-But it is still used internally, silently serving its purpose.
-To invoke its power, you need to pass a true value as the second parameter to the forms function.
-This is due to the fact that actions are queued and the order of their execution differs from the sequence of their dispatch.
+The beloved logger meta-reducer we once cherished is turned to life.
+It is extended with the new action filters and is fully ready for serving its purpose.
 </p>
 <p align="justify">
 That's it, with all the settings in place, your form is now synchronized with the store.
 It's time to embark on an exciting journey and delve into the exploration of internal processes.